Important Information about Our Relationship with Houston Methodist

 - Methodist costs 49% more than other top hospitals in Texas (pdf)

 - Methodist 36% more expensive than four of top five hospitals in the U.S. (pdf)

 - Methodist more than double the cost compared to top hospitals in the U.S. for many services (pdf)

 - Methodist’s high costs are driving up health care costs in Houston (pdf)

 - Methodist significantly more costly than Texas hospitals for common services (pdf)

 - Care at Methodist to increase by $257 million over 10 years (pdf)

 - FAQs (pdf)

 How to find more information

-UnitedHealthcare members with questions should call the number on their insurance ID card.
-We’ll also continue to post updates on this site to ensure our members have the information they need in the event Methodist chooses to not continue its participation in UnitedHealthcare’s network.
+UnitedHealthcare members with questions should call the number on their health plan ID card.
+We’ll also continue to post updates on this site to ensure our members have the information they need.

 On behalf of our customers, members and the thousands of UnitedHealthcare employees who depend on Methodist for health care, we remain committed to reaching an agreement that helps ensure access to care at Houston Methodist that is both quality and affordable.